The Secret Life of Trash: A Panel Discussion

 Join us for a panel discussion on how awareness about the relationship between production, consumerism & waste translate to action.

-Our panel will include artist Sari Carel, whose exhibition Sari Carel: A More Perfect Circle is currently on view at Lentol Garden, Brooklyn, and Rebecca Bratspies, a Professor at CUNY School of Law and the author of award winning environmental-justice comic books Mayah’s Lot, Bina’s Plant and Troop’s Run.
+Panelists include artist Sari Carel and Laura Mott, a professor at CUNY School of Law.
 The panel is moderated by Nicholas Hoynes, a PhD student in Sociology at NYU.

 Nick Hoynes is a PhD student in Sociology at NYU.
 His work uses qualitative methods to study the social construction of environmental problems and the everyday experience of climate change.
 He is currently working on a project about social responses to the growing threat of ticks and tick-borne illnesses in Maine.
 Before graduate school, Nick worked as an analyst for the City of New York.